OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:25

-Hazor-hadattah, Kerioth-hezron (that is, Hazor),
+Hazor-hadattah, Kerioth-hezron (also known as Hazor),

 ## Joshua 15:26